KubeStock-DevOps-project/kubestock-core/services/test-runner/TEST_RUNNER_GUIDE.md

-# 🚀 KubeStock Test Runner Guide
+# 🚀 KubeStock Test Runner Guide.

 This document provides a complete overview of the **Test Runner Service**, how to use it, and how it fits into the KubeStock architecture.